 The Storage All-in-One ETL relies on the EMC SMI-S provider to collect capacity information about the Dell EMC VMAX systems.
-Refer to the table below to know which version of the EMC SMI-S provider should be used.
+The Storage All-in-One ETL supports EMC VMAX3s models only.

 Before configuring the Storage All-in-One ETL for TrueSight Capacity Optimization, you must ensure that the following requirements are met.